zettlchen/AJS-flexord/README.md

 Detailed information on the versions used can be found in `session_info.txt`.

 However, we do want to point out, that the simulation was written depending on `flexclust` version 1.4.2.
-While it also runs with `flexclust` 1.5.0, the new capabilities in the new version would allow for more elegant implementations in some of the partitioning clustering algorithms.
+While it also runs with `flexclust` 1.5.0, the additional capabilities in the new version would allow for more elegant implementations in some of the partitioning clustering algorithms.
 While we have implemented these new versions in our package `flexord`, these changes are not implemented in this simulation.
-For this reason, we also provide to scripts on distance measures that show the 'historical' code as it was used in the simulation, marked by `_historicversion.R`.
+For this reason, we also provide two scripts on distance measures that show the 'historical' code as it was used in the simulation, marked by `_historicversion.R`.